-By employing different sales channels and partners for diverse goals, the B2B2C model can assist grow your customer acquisition efforts.
+By employing different sales channels and partners for diverse goals, the B2B2C model can assist in growing your customer acquisition efforts.

 Conducting successful B2B2C operations is challenging, especially when negotiating win-win partnership conditions, assuring data exchanges and consistent customer experience across channels, and determining customer ownership.